Parliamentary Assembly of the Council of Europe: Parliaments with Partner for Democracy status

 Parliaments with Partner for Democracy status, pledge to work towards certain basic values of the Council of Europe, and agree to occasional assessments of their progress.
 In return, they are able to send delegations to take part in the work of the Assembly and its committees, but without the right to vote.

 Parliaments with observer status

 Other delegations

-The Assembly of Kosovo has been invited to designate a delegation to take part in the work of the Assembly and its committees, but without the right to vote.
-All references to Kosovo and its institutions within the work of the assembly are without prejudice to the status of Kosovo.
+The Assembly of Kosovo has been invited to designate a delegation to take part in the work of the Assembly and its committees as observers without the right to vote.
+On 24 April 2023, the Committee of Ministers of the Council of Europe approved Kosovo's application for membership, allowing the application to progress to the Parliamentary Assembly.
+On 16 April 2024, the Parliamentary Assembly voted in favour of Kosovo's membership, with 131 votes in favour, 29 against, and 11 abstentions.

 Invited representatives

-Two representatives of the Turkish Cypriot community have been invited to participate in the deliberations of the assembly.
+Two representatives of the Turkish Cypriot community have been invited to participate in the deliberations of the assembly as observers without the right to vote.

 Composition by political group

 The Assembly has six political groups.

 Presidents

 The Presidents of the Parliamentary Assembly of the Council of Europe have been: